LOADING ...

 has you to impose on him knows you.
 As the plow follows words, so

 God rewards prayers.
-The tygers of are the wiser than the horses of
+The of wrath are the wiser than the horses of

-instruction. poison from the standing water.
+instruction.
+Expect poison the standing water.
 You never know what is

 reproach!
 It is a title!
 The eyes of fire, the nostrils of air, the